rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

-Simply reopen +ActiveRecord::Base+ and define a class method like that.
-You'd typically put this code somewhere in +config/initializers+.
+Simply reopen `ActiveRecord::Base` and define a class method like that.
+You'd typically put this code somewhere in `config/initializers`.
 You can use this helper like this:

 ```ruby
 class Movie < ActiveRecord::Base